Walmart to temporarily close Meridian store for thorough cleaning and sanitizing

 In these counties and where there are state or local mask mandates, associates will be required to wear masks inside our facilities, including stores, clubs, distribution centers and fulfillment centers.

-Walmart says the CDC is updating its data on transmission rates weekly, which means the guidance on mask usage is likely to change over time in different locations around the country.
+Walmart says the Centers for Disease Control and Prevention (CDC) are updating their data on transmission rates weekly, which means the guidance on mask usage is likely to change over time in different locations around the country.

 When the Ten Mile store reopens on Wednesday, Walmart will conduct associate health assessments, and all unvaccinated associates must still wear face coverings.